tommyjakobsen/maria-demo/README.md

 # maria-demo

-This is a test project to create two pods on minishift/openshift.
-One running mariadb and one running the php frontend.
+This is a test project to create three pods on minishift/openshift.
+One running mariadb, one running the php frontend and one running phpAdmin.
 Variables to connect is exposed to the php-container, so it can logon the database

 ## Getting Started